-The pointing in Sector 77 was set at +83.5 degrees in ecliptic latitude so that Camera 3 points near the North Ecliptic Pole.
-Camera 4 was used for guiding in both orbits.
+The pointing in Sector 78 was set at +83.5 degrees in ecliptic latitude so that Camera 3 points near the North Ecliptic Pole.
+Cameras 1 and 4 were used in Orbits 163a and 163b.
+Camera 4 was used for guiding in Orbits 164a and 164b.
 Two momentum dumps were performed in each orbit.
 The momentum dumps are performed at the end of each data downlink just before data collection resumes.
 Data impacted by momentum dumps and data downlinks are marked with data quality flags (see Appendix A).
+Figure 1 summarizes the pointing performance over the course of the sector based on Fine Pointing telemetry.